angular/angular/aio/content/tutorial/toh-pt0.md

     </code-example>

-1. The `ng new` command prompts you for information about features to include in the initial application project.
+3.  `ng new` prompts you for information about features to include in the initial project.
     Accept the defaults by pressing the Enter or Return key.

-The Angular CLI installs the necessary Angular `npm` packages and other dependencies.
+`ng new` installs the necessary `npm` packages and other dependencies that Angular requires.
 This can take a few minutes.

-It also creates the following workspace and starter project files:
+`ng new` also creates the following workspace and starter project files:

-*   A new workspace, with a root folder named `angular-tour-of-heroes`
+*   A new workspace, with a root directory named `angular-tour-of-heroes`
-*   An initial skeleton app project in the `src/app` subfolder
+*   An initial skeleton application project in the `src/app` subdirectory
 *   Related configuration files

-The initial app project contains a simple Welcome application, ready to run.
+The initial application project contains a simple application that's ready to run.

 ## Serve the application